 I stumbled on this somewhere and had some serious doubts as did my wife.
 But it works great.
-I have read so many versions, I can’t give an inspired by credit.
+I have read so many versions, and I can’t give an inspired by credit.
 There are many variations.
 The cooking times recommended varied from 4 minutes to 10 minutes.
 Some cooked on high then flipped the chips and continued to cook on 50%.
 One even stepped it down a few more times.
 Some soaked the chips and some didn’t.
-You get the idea…
+You get the idea.

 - I started with clean russet potatoes.
 Other types apparently work also.
 Peel if you want.

 - Cut with a mandolin on the thinnest setting.
-You can cut with a knife but they have to be THIN and consistent thickness.
+You can cut with a knife, but they have to be THIN and consistent thickness.
 I’m not that good with a knife.

 - Soak in some salt water and then rinse and dry.
 Many recipes did not do this.
 I tested both on the same batch and the soaked and dried are definitely crispier.

-- I used the microwaves turntable covered with parchment paper as the cooking surface.Your batches are not that big to begin with so I wanted the biggest surface area possible.
+- I used the microwaves turntable covered with parchment paper as the cooking surface.Your batches are not that big, to begin with, so I wanted the biggest surface area possible.
 The chips should not overlap.